-During 2022, the school held a total of 24 training courses, with a total of 520 trainees.
+During 2023, the school held 22 training courses, for a total of 652 trainees.

 Government Dockyard

 The Government Dockyard is a department under the Marine and Water Bureau.
 As well as shipbuilding and ship repairs, it is responsible for maintaining and repairing government vehicles, verifying their status and inspecting them, handling newly purchased vehicles, as well as making and installing vehicle identification plates.
 At present, most of the vessels built and repaired at the Government Dockyard belong to the Marine and Water Bureau and Macao Customs Service.